A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Introduction

 \section{Introduction}

-Forecast combination is a widely popular method.
-It can be used for various types of forecasts, including point forecasts and forecast distributions.
-In applications, combinations have repeatedly been found to perform well relative to using any individual forecasting method \citep{WangEtAl2023}.
+Forecast combination is a widely popular method that applies to various types of forecasts, including point forecasts and forecast distributions.
+Empirically, combinations have repeatedly been found to perform well relative to using any individual forecasting method \citep{WangEtAl2023}.